Medicare 101: How It Works and How to Enroll

 Many people have questions about Medicare.
 We put together this guide to provide answers.

 Medicare, the federal insurance program for people 65 or older, insures 64.5 million people across the United States.
 Many people have questions about whether they're eligible, how to enroll, and how Medicare works.

 We put together this guide to provide answers, take the confusion out of the Medicare enrollment process, and ensure that you have the best coverage for your specific health and wellness needs.

 Medicare is a health insurance program run by the U.S. government.
 It provides health insurance for Americans 65 and older and for some younger people with qualifying disabilities.

 - Part B: Medical Insurance (outpatient care)

-- Medicare Advantage has drawbacks.
-Compared to Original Medicare, Medicare Advantage has a smaller network of doctors, and typically requires you to get referrals for specialists.
+- Medicare Advantage has some disadvantages.
+Compared to Original Medicare, Medicare Advantage has a smaller network of doctors and typically requires you to get referrals for specialists.

 - You can appeal high premiums.
-If you have had a decrease in income due to retirement, divorce, death of a spouse or other life events, you can appeal the high income surcharge.
+If you have had a decrease in income due to retirement, divorce, the death of a spouse, or other life events, you can appeal the high income surcharge.

 If you or a loved one need more information about Medicare or help enrolling, reach out to an expert health advisor.